-Toys for children under 36 months, under mandatory regulations, are required to have secure battery compartments and pass impact/drop testing.
+Toys for children under 36 months, under mandatory regulations, are required to have child-resistant battery compartments and pass impact/drop testing.
 Other items marketed with disclaimers such as 'this is not a toy' don't need to pass this test but can be attractive and sometimes fatal in the hands of a toddler.

 Consumer law oversight?

 Dr Barker says many Australians would be shocked that so many products in the Australian market have not been tested to any safety standard.
 "Too many preventable injuries have been caused by products that are poorly designed."

 She wants a general safety provision added to the ACL, which would require companies to ensure that the products they sell are safe.